-This?
-This old thing?
 This has been in the closet for years.

 Yes, I made that from scratch.

-No your butt looks fine stuffed into those jeans.
+Your butt looks fine stuffed into those jeans.

 I’m sure probably one of those has come out of your mouth.
 I know it has from me.
 But does it make it right?
 No.